 To view Team info:

-Click on the TEAMS tab above, select your Team, then select your age group and go under TEAMS tab again for team schedule, roster, standings, etc.
+Click on the TEAMS tab above, select your Team, then select your age group and go under TEAMS tab again for team schedule, roster, standings, etc. Once on roster, there is an Options pull down on the right allowing you to print the roster or email the team.
+Once on the schedule, there is an Options pull down on the right with direct link to schedule and calendar feed, etc.

 To view Schedule: